Snackable Learning – why businesses should adopt this power learning approach

 The Ebbinghaus Forgetting Curve highlights the decline of memory retention over time when there is no proactive attempt to consciously review or put into practice what was learnt immediately after training.

-The curve implies that a large proportion of information is forgotten within the first few hours of learning, and only 25% of information is retained by the end of the week.
-In short, humans can't retain all of what they've learnt.
+The curve implies that a large proportion of information is forgotten within the first few hours of learning, and only 20% of information is retained by the end of the week.
+In short, we struggle to retain most of what they've learnt, if there is no mechanism in place to reinforce the learnings over time.

 Many organisations are already aware of the issues surrounding the retention of information.
 As a result they are adapting their training, using methods like the 70:20:10 method, which focuses on experienced based learning.